velvetPhos/mal_score_prediction/README.md

 `pip install bayesian-optimization`

 ## Usage
-To launch app, please set the "mal_score_prediction/anime_prediction_app" folder as working directory using Terminal or cmd.
+To launch app, please set the "anime_prediction_app" folder as working directory using Terminal or cmd.

 Then type `python main.py` to launch app.